aarushirc14/CPSC481-Project-UConnect/README.md

-# How to Run
-- create a project directory on your machine
-- cd into project directory and ```git clone https://github.com/aarushirc14/CPSC481-Project-UConnect.git```
-- cd into UConnect root directory
-- install Node.js I have v20.18.0 (project currently runs on this version)
-- check installs:
-    - ```node -v```
-    - ```npm -v``` if missing run ```npm install```
-- ```npm install vite --save-dev``` to install vite
--  ```npm run dev``` to run app on localhost
-- Copy localhost link and paste the link to a Web Browser to see and interact with the app
-- Note if you are running app after Darcy's TipTap component is added you may have to do these installs:
-    - ```npm install @tiptap/core @tiptap/react @tiptap/starter-kit```
-    - ```npm install @tiptap/extension-color @tiptap/extension-underline @tiptap/extension-image @tiptap/extension-link @tiptap/extension-placeholder @tiptap/extension-text-style @tiptap/extension-list-item @tailwindcss/typography```
-    - ```npm install react-icons```
-    - ```npm install typography```

-DISCLAIMER:  This website is front-end only.
+# Usage Instructions

+#### DISCLAIMER:  As this course is focused on human computer interaction and prototyping, this website is front-end only and focuses on the user interface and usability.
 There is no backend or database, so your views will not update dynamically based on your user inputs.
 Some of the functionality is hard-coded.
 Use the sample data provided for best/most logical results.
 You can also enter any other inputs, if it meets the site's validation/error checking rules.
 However any inputs that are not listed below, will not dynamically appear on the site.

+### The website is published here: https://aarushirc14.github.io/UConnect/
+If the deployed site is not working, follow the steps [here](#How-to-Run-on-Localhost) to run on localhost instead.

 1. If you want to simply login enter:

-    -   Email: <sofia.martinez@ucalgary.ca>
+    -   Email: sofia.martinez@ucalgary.ca

     -   Password: P@ssword1

 2. If you want to sign up (demonstrates account creation functionality) enter:

-    -   Email: <sofia.martinez@ucalgary.ca>
+    -   Email: sofia.martinez@ucalgary.ca

     -   Password: P@ssword1